lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - **No risk socialization**: Each vault maintains its own reserve (calculated based on RR) plus a minimal reserve, ensuring that slashing or operational failures affect only that vault's participants, not the broader stETH holder base unless failure mode is activated.
 - **Incentive alignment**: Vault operators bear the cost of their own risk through locked value (`liability + max(reserve, minimal reserve)`), incentivizing prudent validator management and operational excellence.
 - **Transparent risk pricing**: Different vault types can have different reserve ratios and minimal reserve requirements based on their risk profile, allowing market-based risk pricing while maintaining token fungibility.
+- **Fee-based compensation**: External vaults pay ongoing fees (infrastructure, liquidity, and reservation) that flow to Lido treasury, ensuring that providing service and liquidity is economically rewarded rather than dilutive.
 - **Graceful degradation**: The FRT threshold enables orderly unwinding of unhealthy positions before they impact the global system, with forced rebalancing serving as a backstop.

 ### Upgradeable & extensible architecture